Not a substitute for professional veterinary help.

 There are a few things you can do at home if your dog has just consumed chocolate.

-Make sure your pet gets plenty of fluids: Both of these steps will dehydrate your dog, so make sure they drink loads of water.
+Make sure your pet gets plenty of fluids: Both of these steps will dehydrate your dog, so make sure they drink tons of water.
 The more water they drink the faster they will expel the poison.

 True story: my dog ate chocolate

 Katie Lisko, an experienced dog owner, knows all too well about the dangers of chocolate for dogs.
 She once came home from a family dinner to find Benji, her Bichon Frise, unresponsive on the floor.
-As he lapsed into a seizure, the only clue she needed lay close by: the torn wrapper of a large chocolate bar.
+As he lapsed into a seizure, the only clue she needed lay close by: the torn wrapper of a large chocolate Santa.

 Over the phone, the emergency vet checked the ratio of chocolate to her dog’s weight.
 If she didn’t get him there fast, she was told she could lose him.
 “It felt like our car broke the sound barrier as we rushed to save him,” she recounts.